Inheritance Tax in Malta: What UK Homeowners Need to Know

 Debunking Common Assumptions

-Another assumption is that transferring assets to family members before death can avoid inheritance tax.
+Another assumption is that transferring assets to family members before death can reduce your inheritance tax liability.
 While this can be a valid strategy in some cases, it’s not a foolproof solution and can have other tax implications.
 We recommend seeking inheritance tax advice Malta to understand the best strategies for your situation.

 Some common assumptions and their realities include:

-• Gifting assets before death avoids inheritance tax entirely.
+• Gifting assets before death significantly reduces inheritance tax.

-• Placing assets in certain trusts can completely exempt them from inheritance tax.
+• Placing assets in certain trusts can significantly reduce their inheritance tax exposure.

 • Inheritance tax is only a concern for very large estates.